-About Hiram O. Miller, Donner Party
+About Hiram Owens Miller, Donner Party

-Mr. Miller’s stocky form in coarse, dark clothes, his cold gray eyes, uneven locks, stubby beard, and teeth and lips browned by tobacco chewing, were not unfamiliar; but he looked less tired, more patient, and was a kindlier spoken man than I had remembered.
+Shortly after the disaster, Alcalde John Sinclair appointed Miller guardian for George Donner’s daughters, a role that was later taken over by their half-sister Elitha’s husband, Benjamin Wilder.
+Eliza did not remember Miller with any fondness, for he had been unkind to her while on the Third Relief.
+When he came to see her and Georgia in 1852, Eliza recalled, many years later: Mr. Miller’s stocky form in coarse, dark clothes, his cold gray eyes, uneven locks, stubby beard, and teeth and lips browned by tobacco chewing, were not unfamiliar; but he looked less tired, more patient, and was a kindlier spoken man than I had remembered.

 Miller settled in Santa Clara County near his friend James Reed.
 At the beginning of the gold rush he did a booming business: "Hiram Miller, blacksmith (you know him,) was worked down in making picks, night and day.
 He has made money," Reed wrote in 1848.
-Miller contracted smallpox in the early 1860s and lived with the Reeds as an invalid for the last five years of his life.
+Miller contracted smallpox in the early 1860's and lived with the Reed's as an invalid for the last five years of his life.
 He is buried at Oak Hill Cemetery in San Jose next to the Reed-Lewis family plot.

-Parents: George H. Miller (b. abt 1792 in KY, d.
-1839 in Sangamon Co., IL) and Polly Owens (b.
-7 Dec 1796 in KY, d.
-1875 in Sangamon Co., IL)
+Parents: George H. Miller (born about 1792 in Kentucky, died 1839 in Sangamon County, Illinois) and Polly Owens (born December 7, 1796 in Kentucky, died 1875 in Sangamon County, Illinois.)

 NOTE: When Hiram registered to vote in Santa Clara County, California, on August 16, 1866, he was living in San Jose, California, was 48 years old, born in Kentucky, and working as a blacksmith.